kleros/dao-module/docs/setup_guide.md

 - Contract address: address of the SafeSnap module (for example `0x4242424242424242424242424242424242424242`).
 - From the dropdown choose `setArbitrator`.
-- arbitrator (address): paste the address of the arbitrator contract deployed in the previous step.
+- arbitrator (address): paste the address of the arbitrator **proxy** contract deployed in the previous step.

 Once the transaction gets confirmed, you can start ruling disputed proposals from https://centralizedarbitrator.netlify.app/.